SlightScribe/SlightScribe-Core/README.md

 These are tied to a project rather than a project version so that TODO

+## How to give admin access to a user

+Get the user to register in the browser at /register

+In the command line, run

+    php app/console fos:user:promote

+Enter the new users name and for a role enter: ROLE_ADMIN

+The user will have to log out and in again to see the difference.

 ## Vagrant for development

 Use Vagrant and Virtual Box for development